Autoencoder Based Sample Selection for Self-Taught Learning: Experiments

 \subsection{Parameter Sensitivity}

-We study the performance variation of GASTL with respect to the hidden layer size $m$ and the two balance parameters $\lambda$ and $\gamma$ reflected by classification accuracy on target testing samples.
+We study the performance variation of GASTL with respect to the hidden layer size $m$ and the two balance parameters $\lambda$ and $\gamma$ as measured by the classification accuracy on target testing samples.
 We show the results on all four datasets.
 We first study the parameter sensitivity of GASTL with respect to the hidden layer size $m$.
-Due to limited space, we only present a small portion of our experimental results in Fig. \ref{sensHL},\footnote{For Caltech101, we use the results of one set out of five with SIFTBOW features as antoencoder inputs.
-For both IMDB and Twitter, we use the results with each target data having $10$ training samples.
-For ESC-50, we use the results of one set out of five with each target data having $10$ training samples.} where ``Soft`` and ``Hard`` refer to whether a soft or hard classifier is used, while ``A" and ``B" refer to the pseudo-labeling schemes.
-Note that although we train classifiers with multiple choices of source sample numbers, the classification results in Fig. \ref{sensHL} are the highest classification accuracy among all available choices.
+Due to limited space, we only present a small portion of our experimental results in Fig. \ref{sensHL},\footnote{For Caltech101, we use the results of one set out of five with SIFTBOW features as autoencoder inputs.
+For both IMDB and Twitter, we use the results with each target dataset having $10$ training samples per category.} where ``Soft'' and ``Hard'' refer to whether a soft or hard classifier is used, while ``A" and ``B" refer to the pseudo-labeling schemes.
+Note that when $m$ is fixed, the number of source samples used for knowledge transfer $p$ and the values of $\lambda$ and $\gamma$ are adjustable.
+The classification results in Fig.~\ref{sensHL} are the highest classification accuracy among all available combinations of $p$, $\lambda$, and $\gamma$ with $m$ fixed to specific values.
 The results show that the performance of GASTL is not too sensitive to hidden layer size on the given datasets.

-We also study the parameter sensitivity of GASTL with respect to the balance parameters $\lambda$ and $\gamma$, under a fixed hidden layer size.
-In order to do this, with all other parameters being fixed, we record the classification accuracy corresponding to each parameter combination, which consists of a $5 \times 5$ matrix.
-We then calculate the mean and standard deviation of these $25$ elements, and parameter sensitivity can be evaluated through the ratio between standard deviation and mean value.
-We choose hidden layer size $m = 10$ as Fig. \ref{sensHL} shows that the performance of GASTL is not sensitive to the value of $m$.
-The results are listed in Table \ref{sensBalPara}, where we can find that the performance of GASTL is quite stable with respect to the balance parameters $\lambda$ and $\gamma$ for Caltech101, IMDB, and Twitter.
-For ESC-50, the standard deviation values are relatively large compared with the mean values.
+We also study the parameter sensitivity of GASTL with respect to the balance parameters $\lambda$ and $\gamma$, under a fixed hidden layer size $m$.
+In order to do this, we record the classification accuracy corresponding to each combination of $\lambda$ and $\gamma$, resulting in a $5 \times 5$ matrix of performance measurement.
+Note that each entry in this matrix corresponds to the highest classification value over the various values of $p$ tested.
+We then calculate the mean and standard deviation of these $25$ elements, and the parameter sensitivity can be evaluated through the ratio between the standard deviation and the mean value.
+We choose the hidden layer size $m = 10$ as Fig. \ref{sensHL} shows that the performance of GASTL is not sensitive to the value of $m$.
+The results are listed in Table \ref{sensBalPara}, which shows that the performance of GASTL is quite stable with respect to the balance parameters $\lambda$ and $\gamma$ for Caltech101, IMDB, and Twitter.